enkidevs/curriculum/docker/fundamentals/containers/hardware-virtualization.md

 We could even run multiple VMs on the same physical device, each with a different operating system, significantly reducing the necessity for a lot of hardware.

-Virtualization provided an abstraction on top of hardware that allowed development, execution, and deployment of software in a hardware-agnostic manner.
+Virtualization provides an abstraction on top of hardware that allowed development, execution, and deployment of software in a hardware-agnostic manner.

 ---
 ## Practice